JeTondsLeGazon/Hack-The-Box-Walkthroughs/Bizness/readme.md

 ## Foothold

-#TODO: can we get version? -> test vulerability

 A quick google search reveals that OFBiz (an Apache planning system) has some serious vulnerabilities for some versions, among which a RCE (CVE-2020-9496) and an authentication bypass (CVE-2023-51467).
 At this point, I have not been able to find the exact version of the service but we can test the target against these vulnerabilities.

 If you wish to skip the CVE details, click [here](#execution).